-A final word on old Record Players that are Furniture, not Hifi separates, is buy them as you like the oldness, the retro looks & the warm and sometimes fuzzy rich sound they were back then.
+Record Players & Radiograms are Furniture items, not in the same quality as Hifi separates, but still buy them as you like the oldness, the retro looks & the warm and sometimes fuzzy rich sound they were back then.
 If it works ok, leave it alone, if not, get it to work but keep it looking original as much as possible.
 Lofi old record players & grams?
 That's how buyers played their music & yet enjoyed it more intensely than us today for several reasons.
 Top 40 Music 1955-1984 was for many types of listener, but today's Top 40 is so narrow & how many classic tunes since 1985 are there compared to the 1955-1984 era?
 QED.
 Life pre Computers looks very basic & deathly boring in general to us modern folks & having a record to play was all you had & it meant much more.
 Similarly in the prewar years, Kids had their annuals & used to learn the poems by heart as that was all they had to do.
 Sadly they coloured the pages in too.
 Yet odd how much more miserable & unsatisfied we are today with so much more to do.

 The thing here is basically a price issue.
 Some high end Radiograms like the early hifi ones like the Decca Decola & the Murphy A138R as we mention above are the top of the market.
 There aren't too many very stylish Radiograms, most are boring walnut veneer efforts explaining why many aren't much wanted, but there are some Art Deco & very 1930s design like the Pye G/RG Sunrise radiogram.
 There was a fashion for "Blue Spots" aka Blaupunkt, but these shabby things with a rattly glass cabinet are naff to us.